kursathalat/ImplicaTR/README.md

 ImplicaTR was semi-synthetically created originally in Turkish and comes also in English, translated with Gemini Pro 1.5 through "guided-translation".

-There is also a base version of ImplicaTR, on top of which ImplicaTR was created; more info xx
+There is also a base version of ImplicaTR, on top of which ImplicaTR was created; more info in the Base Version section below.

 Thus, this repo features four versions of ImplicaTR: